e-truman/toy-objects/README.md

-I practiced pushing into arrays in objects, and writing for loops within functions.
+I practiced pushing into arrays in objects, and writing for of loops within functions.